debasmita-econ/debasmita-econ.github.io/_posts/2020-11-24-phd-applications.md

 ### What's it like living in Ithaca?

 There are pros and cons.
 It's a beautiful college town that's very walkable and has great public transportation, cute cafes and restaurants, and lots of nearby hiking, waterfalls, and farms.
 However, the winters are long, dark, and cold, and Ithaca is 4.5 hours from NYC, 5 hours from Montreal, and 4.5 hours from Toronto; we're in the middle of nowhere.
-We have a small airport and buslines that go to NYC and other cities, but it can feel isolating.
+We have a small airport and bus lines that go to NYC and other cities, but it can feel isolating.
 On the other hand, because Ithaca is so small, you'll see your friend and coworkers all the time.
 I often feel like I'm like living in a *Friends* episode, with people coming and going all the time!

 ### Are you happy with your decision to go to Cornell?